Butter-churn tower

 A butter-churn tower (Butterfassturm) is a two-part defensive tower in which the upper section has a smaller width than the lower section.

 This design provides a ledge or fighting platform about half-way up that acts as a chemin de ronde whilst the narrower tower that rises from this platform acts as a raised observation point.
 The two sections of the tower are usually cylindrical, but in rarer cases butter-churn towers may have a square plan.
 Its name derives from its shape which is similar to that of an upright butter churn: a cylindrical container with a shorter, narrower top section.

 The design appeared in the 14th century, being especially employed for the bergfriede of castles in Europe, but also for wall towers or watch towers on city walls.
 Its fighting or defensive value was not much greater than ordinary defensive towers, but it offered better observation over a greater distance.
-The reason for the construction of butter-churn towers may have been more symbolic than strategic.
+The construction of butter-churn towers may have been more symbolic than strategic.